shakalaca/FastSpeech2/fastspeech2_cpp/README.md

 > mean the requirements are not installed.

 ## Validation & Testing
-- `make test-data` – Regenerates reference tensors from the PyTorch pipeline.
-- `make test-ops` – Builds and runs operator unit tests (requires generated data).
-- `make test-components` / `make test-integration` – Component and E2E comparisons.
-- `make parity-check` – Runs `tools/compare_runtime.py` against the C++ binary using the sample LJSpeech checkpoint (override `CHECKPOINT`, `PREPROCESS_CFG`, `MODEL_CFG`, `WEIGHTS_DIR`, or `PHONEMES` to customise).
+- `cmake --build build --target parity-check` – Runs `tools/parity/compare_runtime.py`
+  against the freshly built binary using the sample LJSpeech checkpoint.
-- `make debug` – Builds a symbol-enabled binary for stepping through layers.
+- `python3 tools/parity/compare_dumps.py ...` – Diff individual intermediate tensors after
+  generating dumps with the helper scripts.
+- `python3 tools/golden/generate_op_test_data.py` – Regenerate C++ fixture data when updating
+  checkpoints or operators.

 The current repository focuses on inference correctness.
 Operator/component test data must be generated from a matching checkpoint before the test binaries can succeed.

 ## Runtime Verification
-- `python3 tools/compare_runtime.py` – Compare mel-spectrograms produced by the PyTorch
+- `python3 tools/parity/compare_runtime.py` – Compare mel-spectrograms produced by the PyTorch
   checkpoint and the C++ binary for a shared phoneme sequence.
 The script reports maximum absolute/relative differences and exits non-zero if tolerances are exceeded.